JWilliams-Keyin/JackJavaQAP2/README.md

 Java QAP 2

 This QAP is finally in a somewhat passable state, not everything is implemented but I need to move on to the final sprint.
+Also, I will figure out how to push to GitHub for the sprint as well, I won't keep uploading files for that.

 Answers to questions: